jontywigster/hyper-v_sensie_build/README.md

 ## Converting a Windows ISO to a VHDX
 I originally built Windows VMs from WDS but, among other things, had to wait for a Windows VM to POST then boot via PXE.
 This took a while.
 While searching for alternatives I came across https://github.com/fdcastel/Hyper-V-Automation.
-It's superb and what you should be looking at.

-Many thanks indeed to fdcastel and the original author!
+It's superb.

 That repo uses a script to convert an ISO to a VHDX but I found I couldn't use it in PowerShell Core.
-For no good reason, I didn't want to be limited so converted that script to something which works in PoSh Core.
+For no good reason, I didn't want to be limited so converted that script to something which works in Core.
 It should be noted - right now, the Windows ISO is mounted, as is the VHDX file, and are temporarily visible in Explorer.
 I plan to think about an alternative at some point.

+Many thanks indeed to fdcastel and the original conversion script author!

 ## Cloud-Init